 Pickled Deviled Eggs

-12 HARD-BOILED EGGS 1/4 cup mayonnaise 1/4 cup sour cream 1 Tbsp.
-Dijon mustard 1 Tbsp. fresh lemon juice 1/4 tsp. salt 1/4 tsp. pepper 2 Tbsp. finely chopped fresh dill OR chives MARINADE: 1 jar (16 oz.) beets 1 cup water 1 cup white vinegar TOPPERS: Crabmeat & fresh dill, small cooked shrimp & chives, smoked salmon, capers & chives, diced red bell peppers & Italian parsley, steamed asparagus tips (optional)
+12 large hard-boiled EGGS, peeled 1/4 cup mayonnaise 1/4 cup sour cream 1 Tbsp.
+Dijon mustard 1 Tbsp. fresh lemon juice 1/4 tsp. salt 1/4 tsp. pepper 2 Tbsp. finely chopped fresh dill OR chives MARINADE: 1 jar (16 oz.) beets 1 cup water 1 cup distilled white vinegar TOPPINGS: Crab meat & fresh dill, small cooked shrimp & chives, smoked salmon, capers & chives, diced red bell peppers & Italian parsley, steamed asparagus tips, OPTIONAL

 - Nutritional Information